Islam0mar/rcrl/README.md

 - [ ] check for errors in compilation
 - [ ] check for errors in compiler command
 - [ ] add timeout for compilation
-- [ ] add option to add link flags
+- [x] add an option to add link flags
 - [ ] maybe use [zapcc](https://github.com/yrnkrn/zapcc) for better a compilation time

 ## Copyright